SummaryRead the full fact sheet

 You might feel confused or unsure about your treatment options and decisions.
 It’s okay to ask your treatment team to explain the information to you more than once.
 It’s often okay to take some time to think about your decisions.

-The aim of surgery is to remove the part of the liver that contains cancer.
+The aim of surgery is to remove all the cancer from the liver, as well as a margin of healthy tissue.
 This is known as a liver resection or partial hepatectomy.
 There are different types of liver resections depending on the size and position of the cancer.

 After the surgery, the portion of the liver that remains will start to grow, even if up to three-quarters of it has been removed.
 The liver will usually regrow to its normal size within a few months, although its shape may be slightly changed.